interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-7-GPU-Particle-Systems.md

 gl_PointSize = 1.0;
 ```

 Finally, the code below takes our 'newPosition' values from object space, uses 'TDDeform()' to move them to world space.
-It then multiplies the position by 'uTDMat.cam' to move the point into camera space.
-And finally, 'TDCamToProj()' is used to convert the camera space point to screen space points, which are assigned to 'gl\_Position', which is the built-in output for each points position.
+Then 'TDWorldToProj()' is used to convert the world space point to screen space points, which are assigned to 'gl\_Position', which is the built-in output for each points position.

 ```
 // move point from object space to screen space and output to gl_Position vec4 worldSpaceVert = TDDeform(newPosition);
-vec4 camSpaceVert = uTDMat.cam * worldSpaceVert;
-gl_Position = TDCamToProj(camSpaceVert);
+gl_Position = TDWorldToProj(camSpaceVert);
 ```

 With that, we've finished the first goal, which was to move particles with textures.
 Although this may not seem like a traditional particle system, these steps lay the foundation for the next implementations.